Constraining CP-phases in SUSY: an interplay of muon/electron $g-2$ and electron EDM: Upper limits on CP-phases in the MSSM

 The results of the parameter scan are shown in Fig.~\ref{fig:non-universality}, where the $2\sigma$ constraints of $\delta a_e$ (Berkeley) and $\delta a_\mu$ combined with the electron EDM limit are considered.
 The accidental cancellation occurs in both cases.
 Without such accidental cancellation, in the first scenario $\text{Arg}(\mu M_1)$ is restricted to be smaller than $2.4\times 10^{-6}(\text{rad})$ regardless of the value of $|A_e|$, while the upper limit of $\text{Arg}(\mu A_e)$ is $4.1\times 10^{-3}(\text{rad})$ for $A_e/\exp(i{\rm Arg}(A_e))=\pm 100{\rm GeV}$ and $1.0\times 10^{-3}(\text{rad})$ for $A_e/\exp(i{\rm Arg}(A_e))=\pm 500{\rm GeV}$; in the second scenario, the upper limit of $\text{Arg}(\mu M_2)$ is $3.9\times 10^{-6}(\text{rad})$ and the upper limit of $\text{Arg}(\mu M_1)$ is $1.3\times 10^{-4}(\text{rad})$.
 In the second scenario, $\delta a_e$ mainly comes from the wino-higgsino-sneutrino loops.
 Thus $\text{Arg}(\mu M_2)$ dominates $d_e$, and its upper limit is close to the estimated value in Eq.\eqref{eq:piliephaselimit}.

 Finally, we make some comments.
 As mentioned in the introduction, we concentrated on the CP-phase effects in the MSSM.
 We did not study the dark matter issue.
 In the allowed parameter space displayed in our results, if the dark matter is assumed to be the lightest neutralino, then the dark matter relic density and the direct detection limits may not be easily satisfied.
 However, the dark matter problem can be avoided if we assume a superWIMP to be the dark matter candidate, which is produced from the late decay of the thermal freeze-out of the lightest neutralino ~\cite{Feng:2003xh}.
 Since the superWIMP can be much lighter than the lightest neutralino, the relic density upper bound can be readily satisfied.
 Of course, the superWIMP interacts with nucleon superweakly and thus the direct detection limits can be easily satisfied.
 Such a superWIMP can be predicted in the framework of SUSY, e.g., a pseudo-goldstino in multi-sector SUSY breaking scenario ~\cite{Argurio:2011hs,Dai:2021eah} with some peculiar phenomenology at the LHC \cite{Liu:2014lda,Hikasa:2014yra}.
-Also, since the collider sparticle searches are not directly relevant to the CP-phases, we did not discuss the collider search constraints.
-We note that in the MSSM the parameter space for the explanation of the muon/electron $g-2$ can partially satisfy the current LHC constraints \cite{Athron:2021iuf,Abdughani:2019wai,Li:2021koa,Cox:2018qyi,Badziak:2019gaf} and can be further explored at the HL-LHC \cite{Abdughani:2019wai} or a 100 TeV hadron collider \cite{Kobakhidze:2016mdx}.
+Note that these CP-phases in the MSSM, already stringently constrained to be very small in magnitude, may not have sizable effects at the colliders like the LHC.
+However, as shown in this study and in the literature \cite{Athron:2021iuf,Abdughani:2019wai,Li:2021koa,Cox:2018qyi,Badziak:2019gaf}, the interpretation of $(g-2)_{\mu}$ or both $(g-2)_e$ and $(g-2)_\mu$ in the MSSM can severely restrain the parameter space, which requires relatively light electroweakinos and sleptons.
+Such a restrained parameter space is found to be accessible at the LHC \cite{Athron:2021iuf,Abdughani:2019wai,Li:2021koa,Cox:2018qyi,Badziak:2019gaf}, which satisfies the current LHC constraints and can be further explored at the HL-LHC \cite{Abdughani:2019wai} or a 100 TeV hadron collider \cite{Kobakhidze:2016mdx}.
+In addition, the required light electroweakinos may alter the Higgs couplings by a couple of percent which may be tested at a Higgs factory \cite{Abdughani:2019wai}.
+For similar studies in other non-SUSY models or extensions of the MSSM, see, e.g., \cite{Sabatta:2019nfg,Zhu:2021vlz,Abdughani:2021pdc}.
 Another point we want to stress is that we worked in the phenomenological MSSM and did not discuss the fancy GUT-constrained SUSY models like mSUGRA which are usually hard to explain the muon $g-2$ anomaly and some extensions are needed \cite{Wang:2021bcx,Li:2021pnt,Akula:2013ioa,Wang:2015rli,Wang:2018vrr,Han:2020exx}.